AdaCore/training_material/courses/fundamentals_of_ada/adv_270_subprogram_contracts.rst

 Assertion Policy
 ------------------

-* Pre/postconditions can be controled with :ada:`pragma Assertion_Policy`
+* Pre/postconditions can be controlled with :ada:`pragma Assertion_Policy`

    .. code:: Ada